 We never used to talk about certain kinds of books in academia because they were not considered proper kinds of literature.
 Comic books are a good example.
 They weren’t allowed in the classroom, considered vulgar, things that an educator wouldn’t want to encourage.
 We’ve seen some shift in how the profession understands children’s literature.
 We’ve moved somewhat away from the idea that we are purveyors of the very best the culture has to offer to looking at what kids actually spend their time reading, and they do spend a lot of time reading comic books.
 The comic book has become high art.

-300 is a filmed version of a graphic novel by Frank Miller, the story of the 300 Spartans in a battle.
+300 is a filmed version of a graphic novel by Frank Miller, the story of the 300 Spartans in a big struggle.
 Hade recommends it for being quite different.
 Lots of blood, but computer generated blood.
 These things existed for quite a while but became increasingly popular in part because they’ve been taken on by Japanese culture.
 There are 100s and 100s of manga, and large bookstores have sections devoted to the form.

 American Born Chinese won a major award from the American Library Association.

 We’re now seeing graphic novels trickling down to younger audiences.
 Babysitters Club and Goosebumps were big in the 80s.
 School librarians had to wonder about whether to spend money on books of inferior literary quality but which would be read.
 What was the purpose of a school librarian?
 Today there is a reissue of the Babysitters Club and Goosebumps as graphic novels.

 It does matter what the medium is.
 Getting a story through TV is different from getting it through a book.
 You process the story differently.
 You understand it differently, and this is going to have an effect.
 This is a trend that’s not going away and it will be interesting to see how that develops.

 The Impact of the Internet On Children’s Reading